BtrSupply/alms-fork-assessment/README.md

-** ALMs Face-off: BTR Fork Assessment **
+# ALMs Face-off: BTR Fork Assessment

+## Intro

+### Candidates

+The following protocols were selected for being part of the ALM market, having open-source code, permissive licencing, known contributors and/or auditors:
+- Gamma Strategies
+- Arrakis V2
+- Beefy CLM
+- DefiEdge
+- SkateFi
+- Steer Protocol
+-

-Selection Methodology:
+### Selection Methodology

 - Select the best protocol based on the criteria and sub-criteria listed in the comparison template.
 - Provide a brief explanation of the protocol's strengths and weaknesses.
-- Include a comparison of the protocol's strengths and weaknesses with other protocols, our baseline being Gamma.
+- Include a comparison of the protocol's strengths and weaknesses with our baseline, Gamma Strategies.
 - Discuss the protocol's features, strengths and weaknesses in the context of BTR: use cases covered, missing, and not required.

 ## Problem Statement